SQL DATETIME explained – An MS SQL primer

 Another option, the most preferable, is moving from DATETIME to DATETIME2 (look here), which is not affected by language configuration.

 And what is going on in cases where the timezone of the events stored in a database is not the same?
-2017-11-13T14:00 is a completely different point in time depending on where you are.
-This can make a huge difference in all sorts of applications, especially those that have to monitor critical processes, such as a server’s uptime.
+2017-11-13T14:00 is a completely different point in time depending on where you are and this can make a huge difference in all sorts of applications, especially in those that have to do monitoring of critical processes, such as a server’s uptime.

-The best way to avoid wrong aggregations of data measured in a different timezone is working with the DATETIMEOFFSET format.
-Apart from what we mentioned before, the representation of this data type also includes 2 extra bytes for storing the timezone offset from the UTC time.
+The best way to avoid wrong aggregations of data measured in a different timezone is by working with the DATETIMEOFFSET format.
+The representation of this data type, apart from what we mentioned before, also includes two extra bytes for storing the timezone offset from the UTC.

 In case you want to compare a DATETIMEOFFSET (look here) column with the current timestamp you can use the SYSDATETIMEOFFSET function which returns current datetime with an offset from UTC or the DATENAME if only the offset is needed.